nickwohnhas/phrg-github-workflow-primer-part-one-pca-000/README.md

 ## The Pairing Plan

-This lesson and the one's that follow will pivot team member responsibilities in the middle its tasks.
-So, whomever starts as the driver for this project will switch and become the navigator where the lesson specifies.
+This lesson and the ones that follow will pivot team member responsibilities in the middle its tasks.
+Whomever starts as the driver will switch and become the navigator where the lesson specifies.
 And vice versa.

 So let's begin!